 MA Art Business, New York, 2008

-Jonathan Winter is the President at J Winter Art Associates, LLC in New York.
+Jonathan Winter is a Sales Assistant at Samuel Owen Gallery.
 Jonathan received his MA in Art Business at Sotheby's Institute of Art-New York in 2008.

 What is the most rewarding aspect of your job?

 The most rewarding aspect of my job is learning about new artists.
 Being in the art world, it is very important to know the artists who are shaping it / have made an impact on it.

 In what ways does the master’s degree program that you took at Sotheby’s Institute help you in your current role?

 My masters degree at Sotheby’s helped my current role by initially introducing me to the gallery world in New York.
 I learned which artists are represented where, and which galleries are the most impactful and influential on the global market.
 It is extremely important to know the other galleries that exist besides the one you work at and see what they are doing.